Semantic conventions for RPC spans

 This document defines how to describe remote procedure calls (also called “remote method invocations” / “RMI”) with spans.

-Warning Existing RPC instrumentations that are using v1.20.0 of this document (or prior):
+Warning Existing RPC instrumentations that are using v1.37.0 of this document (or prior):

-• SHOULD NOT change the version of the networking conventions that they emit by default until the HTTP semantic conventions are marked stable (HTTP stabilization will include stabilization of a core set of networking conventions which are also used in RPC instrumentations).
-Conventions include, but are not limited to, attributes, metric and span names, and unit of measure.
+• SHOULD NOT change the version of the RPC conventions that they emit by default in their existing major version.
+Conventions include (but are not limited to) attributes, metric and span names, and unit of measure.

-• SHOULD introduce an environment variable OTEL_SEMCONV_STABILITY_OPT_IN in the existing major version which is a comma-separated list of values.
-The only values defined so far are:
+• SHOULD introduce an environment variable OTEL_SEMCONV_STABILITY_OPT_IN in their existing major version as a comma-separated list of category-specific values (e.g., http, databases, rpc).
+The list of values includes:

-• http - emit the new, stable networking conventions, and stop emitting the old experimental networking conventions that the instrumentation emitted previously.
+• rpc - emit the stable RPC conventions, and stop emitting the experimental RPC conventions that the instrumentation emitted previously.

-• http/dup - emit both the old and the stable networking conventions, allowing for a seamless transition.
+• rpc/dup - emit both the experimental and stable RPC conventions, allowing for a phased rollout of the stable semantic conventions.

-• The default behavior (in the absence of one of these values) is to continue emitting whatever version of the old experimental networking conventions the instrumentation was emitting previously.
+• The default behavior (in the absence of one of these values) is to continue emitting whatever version of the old experimental RPC conventions the instrumentation was emitting previously.

-• Note: http/dup has higher precedence than http in case both values are present
+• Note: rpc/dup has higher precedence than rpc in case both values are present

 Common remote procedure call conventions